-Because summer registration is conducted on a first-come, first-served basis, you have a better chance of getting the courses you want if you enroll early.
-Therefore, try to enroll as soon as possible after your enrollment appointment begins.
+Because summer registration is conducted on a first-come, first-served basis, you have a better chance of getting the courses you want if you enroll as soon as your enrollment appointment begins.

-If you have problems or questions concerning web registration, contact the registrar’s office via LiveChat, by phone at 303-492-6970, or by email to firstname.lastname@example.org between 9 am and 4:30 pm Mountain Time, Monday through Friday.
+If you have problems or questions concerning web registration, contact the registrar’s office via LiveChat, by email to email@example.com, or by phone at 303-492-6970 between 9 am and 4:30 pm Mountain Time, Monday through Friday.

-Your IdentiKey provides access to many services on campus, so it’s important that you set and remember your IdentiKey.
+Your IdentiKey provides access to many services on campus.
+It’s important that you activate your IdentiKey and set a password that you will remember.
 Your IdentiKey allows you to:

 • log in to MyCUInfo, the secure campus web portal

 • log in to your CU-Boulder Gmail and Google accounts

 • log in to computers in the UMC, Norlin Library, and other campus computing labs

 • log in to My Chinook, your online library record